gumaerc-testorg/8.325-spring-2007/content/pages/syllabus.md

 ### 6\.
 Anomalies

 Global anomalies, triangle diagrams, symmetries of the path-integral.
 Anomalies in chiral gauge theory.
-Index theorem and zero-modes. π0 → γγ.
+Index theorem and zero-modes. π{{< sup "0" >}} → γγ.

 ### 7\.
 Topological Sectors in Gauge Theory and Instantons

-Large gauge transformations,θ-vacuua, Instantons and U(1)A breaking.
+Large gauge transformations,θ-vacuua, Instantons and U(1){{< sub "A" >}} breaking.

 ### 8\.
 Confinement and Lattice QCD